-Surf, Yoga, Eat… Retreat in El Tunco
+5. Surf, Yoga, Eat, and Retreat in El Tunco

 You can wake up for sunrise yoga, live within walking distance of the ocean – perfect for the surfers, and enjoy delicious, healthy meals starting at $US160 per night.

-Where to Eat Drink
+Where to Eat and Drink in El Tunco

-Enzo not only appreciates quality coffee, grown locally, but honours the ritual of sipping slowly and enjoying good company.
+Enzo not only appreciates quality coffee, grown locally but honors the ritual of sipping slowly and enjoying good company.

 Being more of a touristy town, El Tunco has a variety of dining options when you’ve had one too many pupusas (a must-try local dish noted below).

 For a night out, hit up the cliffside restaurant Beto’s just a short 10 min. drive from town.

-Cruise the Pacific Coastline in Costa Del Sol
+5. Take a Boat Ride Along the Pacific Coastline in Costa Del Sol

-Enjoy Barefoot Luxury in Las Flores
+6. Enjoy Barefoot Luxury in Las Flores